AmineNeifer/Learning-golang/README.md

 # Learning-golang
-This is a repository in which I do the exercices I find in ``The Go Programming Language``
+This is a repository in which I post different exercices I did in Golang